Yandex Cloud

 Management console

-1. Go to the management console and log in to Yandex Cloud or sign up if not signed up yet.
+1. Navigate to the management console and log in to Yandex Cloud or sign up if you do not have an account yet.

 2. If you do not have a folder yet, create one: